-- Curriculum vitae that includes a list of publications, grants received, and records of teaching, extension and service;
+- Curriculum vitae that includes a list of publications, grants received, and records of teaching, extension, and/or service.

-Review of applications will begin on November 1, 2021, and will continue until a successful candidate is selected.
-Inquiries should be sent by email to the Search Committee Chair, Dr. Sarah Reed (firstname.lastname@example.org) with a copy to Ms. Virginia White (email@example.com).
+Review of applications will begin on September 25, 2023, and will continue until a successful candidate is selected.
+Inquiries should be sent by email to the Search Committee Chair, Dr. Mary Anne Amalaradjou (firstname.lastname@example.org) with a copy to Ms. Virginia White (email@example.com).

 All UConn employees are subject to adherence to the State Code of Ethics which may be found at http://www.ct.gov/ethics/site/default.asp.